 - Leader Dogs for the Blind (a Lions national program) and Guide Dogs for the Blind.

-- Lions Clubs International Foundation (LCIF) to enable its worldwide humanitarian work.
+- Lions Clubs International Foundation (LCIF) to support its worldwide humanitarian work.

 - CARE International (established in 1945 to fight poverty and world hunger)

-- Northwest Lions Foundation (since 1969, restoring sight and hearing throughout the PNW to individuals unable to afford the care and/or equipment).
+- Northwest Lions Foundation (since 1969, improving and restoring sight and hearing throughout the PNW to individuals unable to afford the care and/or equipment).

-Typical club activities, both service and fundraising, can be found in the following calendar of events and activities for 2020 before the COVID-19 cancellations.
+Typical club activities, both service, and fundraising can be found in the following calendar for 2020 before the COVID-19 cancellations.
+Currently, all events are subject to change due to the pandemic situation.
+Check with our Club if you have questions about a particular item.

 - Throughout the year, collect used eyeglasses to send to Lions’ Eyeglass Recycling Center for use globally